Hidden Bose-Einstein Singularities in Correlated Electron Systems: Introduction

 \section{Introduction}

-Systems of identical particles with integer spins embrace a unique phase transition called Bose-Einstein condensation characterized by the emergence of macroscopic quantum coherence \cite{Cornell95,Ketterle97,Leggett06}, which may be regarded as realization of the singularity of the Bose distribution function.
-Specifically for noninteracting systems below the critical temperature, the chemical potential is pinned to the value of the lowest energy level with the singularity, on which particles accumulate macroscopically.
-The purposes of the present paper are to show that similar singularities are also present in the pair-fluctuation channels of fermion systems described in terms of the Bose distribution function, and to clarify some basic features of the hidden phases realized after the singularities have been reached.
+Systems of identical particles with integer spins undergo a unique phase transition called Bose-Einstein condensation characterized by the emergence of macroscopic quantum coherence \cite{Cornell95,Ketterle97,Leggett06}, which may be regarded as the realization of the singularity of the Bose distribution function.
+Specifically for noninteracting systems below the critical temperature, the chemical potential is pinned to the value of the lowest energy level with a singularity, at which particles accumulate macroscopically.
+The purposes of the present paper are to show that similar singularities are also present in the pair-fluctuation channels of fermion systems described in terms of the Bose distribution function and to clarify some basic features of the hidden phases realized after the singularities have been reached.

-The singularities are relevant to logarithmic contributions to the grand thermodynamic potential given diagrammatically in terms of closed electron-electron or electron-hole bubbles; see Fig.~\ref{fig1} below.
-The argument of the logarithm can be expressed in terms of boson Matsubara frequencies, and the vanishing of it in the zero-frequency branch has been identified as the second-order transition point in the perturbative treatments of using the bare Green's function, known as the Thouless criterion for superconductivity \cite{Thouless60,NSR85} and Stoner criterion for ferromagnetism \cite{Stoner38,Blundell01}, for example; they are also identical with the mean-field estimations of the critical temperatures as well as those based on the random-phase approximations \cite{IKK63,BS66,DE66}.
-Making Green's function self-consistent and incorporating terms other than the logarithmic contributions, however, each singular point generally becomes different from the corresponding transition point with a broken symmetry, as shown below both analytically and numerically.
+The singularities are relevant to logarithmic contributions to the grand thermodynamic potential given diagrammatically in terms of closed electron-electron or electron-hole bubbles (see Fig.~\ref{fig1} below).
+The argument of the logarithm can be expressed in terms of boson Matsubara frequencies, and the vanishing of it in the zero-frequency branch has been identified as the second-order transition point in the perturbative treatments of using the bare Green's function, known as the Thouless criterion for superconductivity \cite{Thouless60,NSR85} and the Stoner criterion for ferromagnetism \cite{Stoner38,Blundell01}, for example. they are also identical with the mean-field estimations of critical temperatures as well as those based on random-phase approximations \cite{IKK63,BS66,DE66}.
+When making Green's function self-consistent and incorporating terms other than the logarithmic contributions, however, each singular point generally becomes different from the corresponding transition point with a broken symmetry, as shown below both analytically and numerically.
 It also has not been clarified what happens after the singular points are reached and how to describe the phases theoretically.
 These are the issues to be studied here.